LGsmile/crea_augmented_fcns/README.md

 - skimage==0.0

 # Prepare Dataset
-The dataset this project uses is Augmented PASCAL VOC, which is made of PASCAL VOC 2012 and Semantic Boundaries Dataset.
+The dataset in this project is Augmented PASCAL VOC, which is made of PASCAL VOC 2012 and Semantic Boundaries Dataset.

 ## Make the dataset by yourself
 If you want to make the augmented dataset by yourself, you can make it following the guidance below.

-You can download the PASCAL VOC 2012 from this url:
+Download the PASCAL VOC 2012 from this url:
 http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar

-You can download the Semantic Boundaries Dataset from this url: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/semantic_contours/benchmark.tgz
+Download the Semantic Boundaries Dataset from this url: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/semantic_contours/benchmark.tgz

 The directory structures of these two datasets are as below: